sachinda913/spring-jwt-basic/README.md

 ✅ **User Authentication** – Register, login, and secure endpoints using JWT.
 ✅ **JWT Token Handling** – Generate and validate.
-✅ **Role-Based Authorization** – Users and Admins have different permissions.
 ✅ **RESTful API** – Secure API endpoints with authentication.

 ---